OlegKunitsyn/cobolget/README.md

 modules/main-string/tests/tests.jcl
 Modules modules.cpy and modules.cbl updated.
 ```
-Directory `modules` contains source-code of the package and `modules.cbl` ready for compliation and linking with your project.
+Directory `modules` contains source-code of the package and `modules.cbl` ready for compilation and linking with your project.
 </details>

 For installing a private package you need the `Team Token` from your `Organization`: